symbolic-kg/PyClause/README.md

 ## Installation
 PyClause only uses a few lightweight Python dependencies.
-We recommend using a fresh conda environment with Python 3.6+.
+We recommend using a fresh conda environment with Python 3.7+.
-You must also have installed a c++(14) compiler.
+You also need to have a c++(14) compiler installed.
 Installation is tested under Ubuntu and Windows.

 ### 1) Install from codebase
 For running our examples and using our data directories or working with the code